danielmpinto/NIR-Spectroscopy-Device/README.md

 We obtained good results with the second device (B), but the prototype A wasn't good in initial testing.

-Soon, the article PDF will be disposed here.

 Prototype B - Clarke Error Grid